olson-sean-k/wax/README.md

 }
 ```

-Match files in a directory tree against a glob with negations:
+Match a directory tree against a glob with negations:

 ```rust
 use wax::{Glob, LinkBehavior};